 So instead of “very noisy” say “deafening”.
 Instead of “very old” try “ancient”.
 For “very short” say “brief”, or for “very open” use “transparent”.
 He wasn’t “very rich” he was “wealthy”.
 She wasn’t “very serious” she was “grave”.
 The seminar wasn’t “very interesting” it was “captivating”.
 The basketball player wasn’t “very tall” but “towering”.

-Whether you write blog articles, books or reports, this cheat sheet could well be
+Whether you write blog articles for SEO, books or reports, this cheat sheet could well be

 very useful indispensable.